bernardoNerba/NERBA-Backoffice/README.md

 - [ ] Add new Integration tests project to the Backend;
 - [ ] Document, with comments, critical methods, classes and interfaces;
 - [ ] Optimize Services Queries;
-- [ ] Refactor Delete logic to handle all related entities;
 - [ ] Refactor Authorization and Authentication logic to apply additional security;
 - [ ] Add volumes presistente storage and automated backup logic, for production.